 Did I just quote myself?
 Anywho, big food companies have been getting rich off of processed foods for decades.
 Like Kaiser Soze from “The Usual Suspects” these products are protected from up on high by the prince of darkness himself.

 Corporations, politicians, and lobbyists, use food pyramids, heart healthy labels, nutrition misinformation, and biased scientific studies to protect their processed food profits.
-They’ve got teams of scientists, doctors, and nutritionists in their pockets and on their payrolls.
+They’ve got teams of scientists, doctors, and nutritionists on their payrolls.
 They don’t need to get everyone to buy into their lies, instead they can pump out bad information, and leave the public unsure about what to believe, then they win.
 Useless nutritional claims like “no sugar added*”, “fortified”, “low sodium”, and “fat free” confuse an already lost pubic into buying their poison.
 Do you know what else is low in sodium, fat free, fortified, and has no sugar added?
 My couch, and it smells like Febreeze and dog farts.
 By “fortified” I mean we use it for making forts.

 Various civilizations have thrived on a multitude of diets throughout human history without developing the epidemic obesity, diabetes, and heart disease we have in our society since the advent of processed foods.
 People have maintained high levels of health on plant based diets, hunter gatherer diets, and meat based diets (like the Inuits of Alaska).
 When these groups start to eat a processed Western diet, collective health is utterly destroyed.
 One could argue that it doesn’t matter what diet we eat, as long as we avoid processed foods.
 Unfortunately, today processed foods are so engrained (do you see what I did there?) in our society that they are very difficult to avoid.
 60 years ago, a loaf of bread wasn’t a processed food, but sadly it is today.
 Even if you make your own bread at home, the wheat you are using is far from bueno.
 I’d even say it’s no bueno.